Introduction

 Our aim is to bring together faculty and students with diverse backgrounds and interests in a shared effort to study science and technology with special tools for exploring distinctive questions.
 At the same time, these tools and questions are designed to facilitate conversations with colleagues in traditional disciplines.
 Our approach throughout is both descriptive (aimed at understanding how science and technology are done) and normative (for example, showing where actual practices and professed norms are in conflict).

-Possible topics of investigation range from transformations in early-modern natural philosophy to the dynamics of contemporary environmental, biological, and technological change.
+Possible topics of investigation range from the history of race and medicine in the eighteenth-century British empire to the dynamics of contemporary environmental, biological, and technological change.
 The field transcends the boundaries of pre-existing disciplinary specialties.
 Such categories as “historian” or “sociologist,” are still relevant for guiding research design, but they fail increasingly to capture the transdisciplinary character of S&TS investigations.

 Ph.D.
 Requirements